Do cash transfers really empower women? Tamil Nadu election promises spark debate

 ‘Women want control over earnings’

 According to social workers who have worked with women in rural India, this is the crux of the problem with direct-benefit schemes for women.
+They do provide financial relief to impoverished women and their families, and economists like Jean Dreze believe they do offer women a path to be independent.

+“The economic dependence of women on men is one of the major roots of extreme gender inequality and women’s disempowerment in India.
+Anything that gives them more independence is useful from that point of view,” said Dreze.
+“Also I think that by and large the days are gone when women had no control over their own earnings and just handed them over to their husbands.
+They are smarter than that.”

-While they are welcome and even necessary to provide financial relief to impoverished women and their families, they often fail to address women’s real needs or help them to be truly empowered.
+Others, however, believe that while cash transfer schemes are welcome, they often fail to address women’s real needs or help them to be truly empowered.

 “Women want control over their earnings, they want fair and secure livelihoods,” said Madhuri K, an activist from the non-profit Jagrit Adivasi Dalit Sangathan in Madhya Pradesh who has worked in rural communities for over 20 years.